-Whether you are upgrading your legacy system or want to further explore how to leverage the power of web- or content-scraping for your business, contact us today here at The SilverLogic for a meeting on how this technology can help your business thrive.
+Whether you are upgrading your legacy system or want to further learn how to leverage the power of web or content scraping for your business, contact us today at The SilverLogic for a meeting on how this technology can help your business thrive.

-Our award-winning team of software engineers and techsperts are customer focused solution architects ready to build a custom solution for your e-commerce/online business or enterprise.
-Together we simplify the process of upgrading your system or building a custom scraping tool for web, data migration, marketing, or any other application - even a Neo4j-powered political data tool.
+Our award-winning team of software engineers and experts are customer-focused solution architects, ready to build a custom solution for your e-commerce/online business or enterprise.
+Together, we can simplify the process of upgrading your system or building a custom scraping tool for web development, data migration, marketing, or any other application - even a Neo4j-powered political data tool.
 Since 2012, our team has helped clients navigate questions of investing vs spending on tech solutions, providing a number of services and solutions to help collaboratively create your own custom-made competitive advantage.